stephaniemajor/phase-0/week-2/design-reflection.md

 <p> The user’s experience is influenced by usability, navigation, accessibility.
 These 3 characteristic are created by the web designer.</p>
 <p>What is user experience design and why is it valuable? </p>
 <p>The success of a website depends on the user’s perception.
 The user’s perception depends on the design of the website.
 The perception will be based on ease of use, pleasant to use, utility, efficiency</p>
 <p>Which parts of the challenge did you find tedious?
 Dealing with markdown.
-Converting my scanned image into a jpg file.</p>
+Converting my scanned image into a jpg file.   couldn't find why my image wouldn't copy on my md file.</p>